colemanw/webform_civicrm/README.txt

 ANATOMY OF A FORM KEY - for geeks only

+When this module looks to see if a particular field exists, it checks the form key.
+Understanding form keys can allow you to get creative with your webform elements.
+You can, for example, create your own webform element of a custom type, give it the corresponding form key for a civicrm field of your choosing, and the webform_civicrm module will include that field in its processing.

 CiviCRM webform keys all contain 6 pieces, connected by underscores.
-They are: civicrm _ number _ entity _ number _ table _ field_key (note that the 6th piece may itself contain underscores) For example, the field "civicrm_2_contact_1_address_postal_code" translates to: civicrm_ - all civicrm fields start with this 2_contact_ - this field belongs to contact 2 1_address_ - this field is for this contact's first address (address is the table name in the database) postal_code - the id of the field (usually the column name in the database) So this field is for the postal code of the first address of the second contact on the form.
+They are: civicrm _ number _ entity _ number _ table _ field_key (note that the 6th piece may itself contain underscores)

+For example, the field "civicrm_2_contact_1_address_postal_code" translates to: civicrm_ - all civicrm fields start with this 2_contact_ - this field belongs to contact 2 1_address_ - this field is for this contact's first address (address is the table name in the database) postal_code - the id of the field (usually the column name in the database) So this field is for the postal code of the first address of the second contact on the form.

 Note that for consistency, all form keys are treated as if everything might be multi-valued.
-So even though a contact can only have one first_name, the form key for contact 1's first name is still "civicrm_1_contact_1_contact_first_name" which represents both that this is the first contact on the form, and the first (and only) set of contact fields for them.
+So even though a contact can only have one first_name, the form key for contact 1's first name is still "civicrm_1_contact_1_contact_first_name" which tells us that this is the first contact on the form, and the first (and only) set of contact fields for them.